-Students must also be aware of the restrictions on making photocopies of copyrighted materials.
-Generally, a copyright does not restrict a scholar from taking notes by photocopy for his own use.
-However, infringement or violations of copyright law may occur when multiple copies of copyrighted materials are made
+"Students must also be aware of the restrictions on making photocopies of copyrighted materials.
+Generally, a copyright does not restrict a scholar from taking notes by photocopy for their own personal use with no further dissemination.
+However, infringement or violations of copyright law may occur when multiple copies of copyrighted materials are made (Title 17, U.S. Code); please refer to the NWC Copyright Policy."